 7. Some customers prefer SMS messages

-According to Customer Think, over half of consumers would rather text customer support than make a phone call if they had the choice.
+According to Customer Think, more than 50% of consumers would rather text customer support than make a phone call if they had the choice.

 How to set up text alerts for business using Messente

 Messente is a global SMS messaging platform that makes it simple for businesses to send out text alerts and notifications.
 Using our Phonebook API, you can set up different groups of contacts to segment your audience.
 (Note, you’ll need to obtain permission from each contact before you can text them.

 You can upload contacts manually or import a CSV file containing other data relating to each recipient.
 Messente’s system can pull specific data from your file into your text message via ‘tags’.

 For instance, suppose your CSV file contains the details of debtors that you need to chase for payment.
-You can add the relevant tags to your text to personalise your message.
+You can add relevant tags to your text to personalise your message.
 See the example below.

 You’ll know how much your text alerts will cost your business before you send them.
 Messente calculates the price according to the sending destination (country) and the number of texts within each campaign.
 Our transparent pricing makes it easy for you to manage your budget.

 Get started sending text alerts for business